rizitis/Quantizing_with_LlamaCpp/README.md

-update 1/6/24 after recent updates of llama.cpp script need some edits. will do what needed soon

 Script is based on [GratisStudio](https://github.com/3Simplex/GratisStudio/blob/main/LlamaCpp/Quantizing_with_LlamaCpp.md) HowTo for windows.
 It is tested on Slackware64 current systems without issues.
 If you found a bug please open an issue.